BrianLimMJ/IDS10208584_Brian_Assn2_Website/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 1. Images takes a while to load as code searches for certain data

-2. Stated above, website will crash as it takes a while to load images
+2. Stated above, website sometimes crashes but i did my best to prevent it from crashing any further

 3. Without inputting, website shows all character information